 Herbert defended Van Dyke’s actions, saying the officer “believed he was in fear for an attack and for the safety of anyone else on the scene.”

-Mayor Emanuel's office issued a statement Thursday afternoon criticizing the officer.
+Mayor Rahm Emanuel’s office issued a statement Thursday afternoon criticizing the officer.

 “Police officers are entrusted to uphold the law, and to provide safety to our residents.
 In this case unfortunately, it appears an officer violated that trust at every level.”

-After spending months trying to keep the video from becoming public, the city abruptly announced it would not appeal the judge's decision that the video should be released by November 25.
-The statement expressed hope that prosecutors would have time to finish their investigation so "Chicago can begin to heal."
+After spending months trying to keep the video from going public, the city abruptly announced it would not appeal the judge’s decision.
+In agreeing to release the video by November 25, the statement expressed hope that prosecutors would have time to finish their investigation so “Chicago can begin to heal.”

 Thursday’s decision was the result of a Freedom of Information Act request filed earlier this year by freelance journalist Brandon Smith.
 Smith’s attorneys applauded the decision.

 “There’s a tremendous public interest in this,” an attorney for Smith said.
 “The public should not be at the mercy of when the police department dictates the video should be released.”